 Even though fear and anxiety had run my life back before I abused alcohol, it was better than being locked to this black, steel ball and chain.
 I’m not even into kinky S & M shit, yet I did what she told me to do and handcuffed my hands and legs together.
 Forever being a slave to heroin.

-I hate waking up every morning sick, and not feeling better until I find that inconspicuous person who’s always secretive and on the move, like having to find the tall, lanky nerd in the Where’s Waldo™️ books.
+I hate waking up every morning sick, and not able to feel better until I find that inconspicuous person who’s always on the move, like having to find the tall, lanky nerd in the Where’s Waldo™️ books.
 Once I find the person, I pay him or her money I have no right spending because it’s not mine.

 After that, I feel sicker than before and I struggle to hold back what two weeks of constipation has for me.
 Opiates constipate you but when off of them, everything inside decides it’s time to evacuate.
 I’d waste an hour or more sitting like this, poking myself with a dull needle.
-In my head, I know this one shot will take the sickness and intestinal pain away.
+In my head, I know that one shot will take the sickness and abdominal agony away.
 All of this happens while I’m still looking for a working vein and covered in my own blood.

 This is what it’s like being heroin’s bitch.
 It’s what they don’t show you in the movies.
+What they don’t teach you in your school’s D.A.R.E. program.
 Heroin has made my life more explicit than an R-rated movie.
 If my life were a film, it would have to be unrated.

 There used to be NC-17 and X-ratings, but I believe those were reserved for more, “adult” films.
 And by that, I mean a film in which the starting credits play over a guy walking his dog in a nice neighborhood on a clear, sunny day, but when he comes up to his house, the starting credits end—